ethereum-optimism/community-hub/src/docs/protocol/2-rollup-protocol.md

 In an Optimistic Rollup, state commitments are published to Ethereum without any direct proof of the validity of these commitments.
 Instead, these commitments are considered pending for a period of time (called the "challenge window").
 If a proposed state commitment goes unchallenged for the duration of the challenge window (currently set to 7 days), then it is considered final.
-Once a commitment is considered final, smart contracts on Ethereum can safely accept proofs about the state of Optimism based on that commitment.
+Once a commitment is considered final, smart contracts on Ethereum can safely accept withdrawal proofs about the state of Optimism based on that commitment.

 When a state commitment is challenged, it can be invalidated through a "fault proof" ([formerly known as a "fraud proof"](https://github.com/ethereum-optimism/optimistic-specs/discussions/53)) process.
 If the commitment is successfully challenged, then it is removed from the `StateCommitmentChain` to eventually be replaced by another proposed commitment.